Banaando/servermaker/README.md

+# Server Maker
 This program will attempt to make setting up a Minecraft server as easy and pain-free as possible.

-**Usage -** open a Command Prompt or Terminal in the same directory as the .jar file and run:
+**Usage -** download the latest release of the .jar file, downlaod the corresponding config, and either download and run the start script or run this in a Command Line or Terminal in the same folder as the other files and where you want the server to be located:
 ```
 java -jar ServerMaker-<version>.jar
 ```